papis/papis/doc/source/quick_guide.rst

 .. code:: bash

     wget https://www.gutenberg.org/files/28233/28233-pdf.pdf -O principia.pdf
-    papis add principia.pdf --set author "Isaac Newton" \
+    papis add principia.pdf \
+        --set author "Isaac Newton" \
         --set title "Principia Mathematica"

 First, we download the file with ``wget``.
-We then run ``papis add`` with the filename as the first argument and two instances of the ``--set`` option to manually set the ``author`` and ``title`` (the ``papis add`` command is split over two lines with ``\`` just so it displays better in this guide).
+We then run ``papis add`` with the filename as the first argument and two instances of the ``--set`` option to manually set the ``author`` and ``title`` (the ``papis add`` command is split over multiple lines with ``\`` just so it displays better in this guide).

 Finally, a situation that is unfortunately familiar to most: papers behind paywalls.
 The importer might be able to get the metadata automatically but fail